 Students who have any query or problem (not relating to the content of the exam paper) during an examination should quietly raise their hand, and wait for an invigilator to respond.
 Pupils must remain seated in the examination room until dismissed by the exams invigilator.

 Due to local circumstances the timing of many exams have been changed from those detailed on the SQA website.
-Copies of the individual student exam timetable showing these local adjustments will be issued separately.
+Copies of the individual student exam timetable showing these local adjustments have been issued separately.
 These should be carefully checked.
 A small number of students will be required to make their own transport arrangements as some exams end after the end of the normal pupil day.

 Arrangement For Pupils Leaving School